Samaritan Hospital for Women

-The Samaritan Hospital for Women was a hospital in Marylebone Road, London.
+The Samaritan Hospital for Women was a hospital in Marylebone Road, London, UK.
 It is a Grade II listed building.

 History

 The hospital had its origins in the Gynaepathic Institute which was founded by Dr William Jones in Manchester Square in January 1847.
 The institute moved to North Audley Street in March 1847 and became the Free Hospital for Women and Children and Samaritan Institution in February 1848.
 It moved again, this time to Orchard Street as the Free Hospital for Women and Children in March 1850 and then to Lower Seymour Street with the same name in 1858.